acidanthera/VoodooPS2/README.md

 * **Mode 4** (*by @Tarik02*) – pressure is passed to the system using the following formula: ![formula](Docs/force_touch.png)
 The parameters in the formula are configured using `ForceTouchCustomUpThreshold`, `ForceTouchCustomDownThreshold` and `ForceTouchCustomPower` keys in `Info.plist` or configuration SSDT.
 Note that `ForceTouchCustomDownThreshold` is the *upper* limit on the pressure value and vice versa, because it corresponds to the touchpad being fully pressed *down*.

+For Elan touchpad, only mode 0 and mode 1 are supported.

 ## Installation and compilation

 For native brightness keys discovery, `Lilu` is required to probe graphics devices.